cranderveldt/front-end-js-test/README.md

+# Trevor's notes

+This was a really fun test, I enjoyed putting it together.
+I didn't realize how robust the API was at first, and part of my confusion was because of the column naming convention used in the api.js file.
+Appointments have `patient_id` and `practitioner_id` but if the column names are changed to `patientId` and `practitionerId`, then you can do relational queries, which help out in a couple of places.

+Because of this I've changed the column names in api.js here on master, but I've kept my original solution using your given column names on the [no_relation_queries branch](https://github.com/cranderveldt/front-end-js-test/tree/no_relation_queries).
+The code on this branch uses two additional queries on appointment search, but if you wanted us to avoid relational queries, that's the branch to review.
+Otherwise you can stick to master.

 # Front end test
 You will build a small single page app that consumes a REST API for managing appointments.